vocality-org/discord-listen/README.md

 **Install**

-:exclamation: This package relies on the availability of the specified discord guild. **Do not use this in production code**.
+:exclamation: This package relies on the availability of the specified discord guild.

 ```
 npm install --save-dev discord-response-mock
 ```

 ## Examples

-This examples are simplified.
-You need to call `.cleanup()` on the client to delete temporary channels and stop the test bot and wrap the `await`s in an `async`.

 ### Responses